alpaca-lang/alpaca/README.md

     {provider_hooks, [{post, [{compile, {mlfe, compile}}]}]}.

-Now any files in `src` that end with the extension `.mlfe` will be compiled and included in Rebar3's output folders (provided they type-check and compile successfully of course).
+Now any files in the project's source folders that end with the extension `.mlfe` will be compiled and included in Rebar3's output folders (provided they type-check and compile successfully of course).
 For a simple module, open `src/example.mlfe` and add the following:

     module example